 First, get the baby raccoon contained

-To keep the baby raccoon safe while you figure out how to help it, get it contained.
+To keep the baby raccoon safe while you figure out how to help, get them contained.

 Smaller babies

-Put the baby in a small cardboard box with a soft towel or t-shirt.
-Even on a warm day small babies can get cold, so give it a heat source:
+Put the baby in a small cardboard box or Rubbermaid bin with a soft towel or t-shirt.
+Even on a warm day or when indoors, small babies can get cold because they cannot thermoregulate, so give them a direct heat source:

 • a clean sock filled with dry, uncooked rice, and microwaved for one minute